verification-explorer/systemverilog-clocking-blocks-tutorial/README.md

   paper focuses on several methodologies used in practice to connect the testbench to the DUT

-- **Greg Stitt, "Race Conditions: The Root of All Verilog Evil"**
+- **Greg Stitt, "Race Conditions: The Root of All Verilog Evil"** clear explanation of the concepts behind race conditions, how they arise in Verilog and SystemVerilog, and practical strategies for avoiding them